Vortigern: Later portrayals

 Vortigern's story remained well known after the Middle Ages, especially in Great Britain.
 He is a major character in two Jacobean plays, the anonymous The Birth of Merlin and Thomas Middleton's Hengist, King of Kent, first published in 1661.
-His meeting with Rowena became a popular subject in 17th-century engraving and painting, e.g., William Hamilton's 1793 work Vortigern and Rowena (above right).
+His meeting with Rowena became a popular subject in 17th-century engraving and painting, e.g., William Hamilton's 1793 work Vortigern and Rowena.
 He was also featured in literature, such as John Lesslie Hall's poems about the beginnings of England.

 One of Vortigern's most notorious literary appearances is in the play Vortigern and Rowena, which was promoted as a lost work of William Shakespeare when it first emerged in 1796.
 However, it was soon revealed as a literary forgery written by the play's purported discoverer, William Henry Ireland, who had previously forged a number of other Shakespearean manuscripts.
 The play was at first accepted as Shakespeare's by some in the literary community, and received a performance at London's Drury Lane Theatre on 2 April 1796.
 The play's crude writing, however, exposed it as a forgery, and it was laughed off stage and not performed again.
 Ireland eventually admitted to the hoax and tried to publish the play by his own name, but had little success.